testdouble/test_data/README.md

-_[Aside: If you experience any hiccups in getting your server to work, please [open an issue](https://github.com/testdouble/test_data/issues/new) and let us know—it may present an opportunity to improve the `test_data:configure` task!]_
+_[Aside: If you experience any hiccups in getting your server to work, please [open an issue](https://github.com/testdouble/test_data/issues/new) and let us know—it may present an opportunity for us to improve the `test_data:configure` task!]_

 #### Create test data by using your app

 Once the app is running, it's time to generate some test data.
 You'll know how to accomplish this step better than anyone—it's your app, after all!

+A few bits of advice click & type some test data into existence:

-Our advice?
-Spend a little time thoughtfully navigating each feature of your app in order to generate enough data to be _representative_ of what would be needed to test your system's main behaviors (e.g. one `User` for each role, one of each kind of `Order`, etc.), while still being _minimal_ enough that the universe of data will be comprehensible & memorable to yourself and your teammates.
-It can also help to give new records memorable names, perhaps in keeping with a common theme (easier to refer to "Rafael" than "TestUser #1").
+* Spend a little time thoughtfully navigating each feature of your app in order to generate enough data to be representative of what would be needed to test them (e.g. one `User` per role, one of each kind of `Order`, etc.)
+* Less is more: the less test data you create, the more meaningful & memorable it will be to yourself and your teammates when writing tests.
+Don't keep adding test data unless it will allow you to exercise additional application code (e.g. enough `Project` models to require pagination, but not hundreds of them for the sake of looking "production-like")
+* Memorable names can become memes for the team to quickly recall and reference later (if the admin user is named "Angela" and the manager is "Maria", that'll probably serve you better than generic names like "TestUser #1")

-If you make a mistake, it's perfectly okay to reset the database and start over!
+If you make a mistake when creating your initial set of test data, it's perfectly okay to reset the database and start over!
 Your future tests will be coupled to this data as your application grows and evolves, so it's worth taking the time to ensure the foundation is solid.
 (But that's not to say everything needs to be perfect; you can always change things or add more data later—you'll just have to update your tests accordingly.)

 ### Step 3: Dump your `test_data` database

+Once you've created a good sampling of test data by interacting with your app, the next step is to flush it from the `test_data` database to SQL files.
+These database dumps are meant to be committed to source control and versioned alongside your tests over the life of the application.
+Additionally, they are designed to be incrementally [migrated](#step-5-keeping-your-test-data-up-to-date) over time, just like you migrate production database with every release.

-Once you have your test data how you want it, dump the schema and data to SQL
+Once you have your test data how you want it, dump the schema and data to SQL files with the `test_data:dump` Rake task:
-files:

 ```
 $ bin/rake test_data:dump